DAVe3283/MIDI-Chimes/README.md

 Notes:

+I am planning on using a voltage divider and capacitor to filter the feedback voltage from the transistor high-side to verify things are working.

+The plan is currently a 160k / 10k divider, with a 1uF capacitor in parallel with the 10k resistor.
+This will let me read 0 - 20.4 volts, and should filter the PWM out so I can be lazy with my firmware.

 I need external pullup resistors on the I2C bus, as the internal Teensy ones don't work all that well.
 For high speed, I probably want 1.5k or so.